JennStudios/JenStudiOS/README.md

 [LogiOps] - Logitech driver, manipulate logitech mmo mice like mine https://github.com/PixlOne/logiops

+[Bodhi Theme Pack] - Bodhi themes, personally I use Arc-Dark and recommend it.

 [IMPORTANT]
 I use nvidi-driver-535 from the ubuntu repository.
 If you run into problems with this simply select advanced options->recovery mode->enable networking